Icenium/icenium-cli/README.md

 **Additional Software Requirements for Windows Phone On-Device Deployment**

-> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone devices from the command line.
+> In this version of the AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone devices from the command line.

 #### OS X Systems